-I am happy to be sharing another printable yoga sequence today!
-This yoga flow is perfect for stress relief because the poses have you slowing down.
+I am happy to be sharing another printable yoga pdf sequence today!
+This yoga for stress relief pdf is perfect because the poses have you slowing down.
 You will enjoy different twists and chest openers.
-Plus, there are some challenges poses to get your mind focused on yoga and away from your stressors.
-Take a breath and enjoy this yoga flow for stress relief.
+Plus, the more challenging yoga poses for stress relief to get your mind focused on yoga and away from your stressors.
+Take a breath and enjoy this yoga for stress relief sequence.

 I absolutely love my friends, because they keep me accountable to my yoga practice.
 When I get a crazed look in my eye and it looks like I haven’t combed my hair in days, they know I’m needing yoga.
 They won’t ask, “are you stressed?”
 Nope, they’ll ask, “Goodness, when was the last time you did some yoga?”